liuch37/diffusion/README.md

 3. DDPM 1000 steps CIFAR10 with text embedding class conditions and trained with 100 epochs.

+To be released.

 # Checkpoints
 1. DDPM without conditions trained with 100 epochs on CIFAR10.

+To be released.

 2. DDPM with one-hot encoding class conditions and trained with 100 epochs on CIFAR10.

+To be released.

 3. DDPM with text embedding class conditions and trained with 100 epochs on CIFAR10.

+To be released.